 They are also available to stream/download from our [Service Recordings](https://www.corouniting.org/messages-online-worship-services?series=3) page.

 Check out our instagram [@cusundaynight](https://www.instagram.com/cusundaynight/) or the below [photo gallery](https://www.corouniting.org/photo-gallery/cusundaynight) for some piccies...

-A group of us (Simon, Jethro, David, Heather Cheesman and Tom Kaesler) have recently started a 2-year [Building a Discipling Culture](https://www.bdc.org.au/) (BDC) coaching journey with [Tim Piesse](https://www.bdc.org.au/about-us/), National Training Pastor at [Crossway Baptist Church](https://www.crossway.org.au/).
+A group of us (Simon, Jethro, David, Heather Cheesman, Sue Laycock, Jenny Wichert and Tom Kaesler) have embarked on a 2-year [Building a Discipling Culture](https://www.bdc.org.au/) (BDC) coaching journey with [Tim Piesse](https://www.bdc.org.au/about-us/), National Training Pastor at [Crossway Baptist Church](https://www.crossway.org.au/).

 Learn more [here](https://www.bdc.org.au/discover/) or feel free to chat with any of us.
 We'd also encourage you to read [our notes](https://docs.google.com/document/d/1p7qR53hKsb2zdQTbvK_wEAYvHRiZbQlnAvpGtqbse_Y/edit?usp=sharing) from these sessions (the format will vary from week to week as we are taking it in turns to be note-taker).
 This document will be updated after each fortnightly session.

-We are very much aware of all the changes at this time and would encourage you to reach out to your Life Group, one of the pastors or a close friend if you need to talk and pray about anything.
-You can contact us [via email](email@example.com) or just give us a ring (refer our [Team page](https://www.corouniting.org/team) for contact details).
+With the ongoing COVID restrictions in place, we are very much aware of the impact this can have on people and would encourage you to reach out to your Life Group, one of the pastors or a close friend if you need to talk and pray about anything.
+You can contact us [via email](firstname.lastname@example.org) or just give us a ring (refer our [Team page](https://www.corouniting.org/team) for contact details).